000Nelson000/Gitub-Getting-and-cleaning-data-project-assignement/CodeBook.md

 * Create a column names Target_activity containing the activity descriptions
 * Getting a vector with columns names of interest
 * Creating a nesw data set,dt_2, containing only the columns of interest
-* Getting a data frame with the original ('actual') colum names of the dt_2 data set, including  a nes column for the new column names ('new')
+* Getting a data frame with the original ('actual') colum names of the dt_2 data set, including  a new column for the new column names ('new')
 * Changing the column names according with the folowing set of rules:

 ### Repace applied to column names